celery/celery/docs/getting-started/brokers/rabbitmq.rst

 to permanently configure the host name.
 This is because RabbitMQ uses the host name to communicate with nodes.

-Use the :program:`scutil` command to permanently set your host name:
+Use the :command:`scutil` command to permanently set your host name:

 .. code-block:: console